Our top 25 kitchen tricks that will change the way you cook

 If you’re a regular cook, you’ll know the “eureka” feeling when you discover a way to cut an everyday kitchen task in half.
-As our cookery team has spent so many hours writing and triple-testing recipes, they’ve picked up a fair few tricks and tips along the way, so we asked them to impart their wisdom as part of our birthday celebrations…
+As our cookery team has spent so many hours writing and triple-testing recipes, they’ve picked up a fair few tricks and tips along the way, so we asked them to impart their wisdom…

 Scenario #1: My boiled eggs are difficult to peel

 You probably already know that adding a dash of vinegar to egg poaching water helps coagulate the white.
-But did you know adding a dash of vinegar to the water when boiling eggs helps the shell peel off more easily?
+But did you know that adding a dash of vinegar to the water when boiling eggs helps the shell peel off more easily?
 Say goodbye to piles of tiny egg shell shards.Test this tip out with one of our egg recipes.

-The solution: Use a pizza cutter
+Solution: use a pizza cutter

-Kitchen scenario #3: My herbs are about to go off
+Scenario #3: My herbs are about to go off

 ‘Hard’ herbs like rosemary and thyme can be frozen whole.
 When you come to use them, they’ll naturally crumble into pieces, bypassing the mezzaluna completely.Try this recipe for lemon, pancetta & rosemary turkey.

-Kitchen scenario #4: My sugar has clumped in the packet
+Scenario #4: My sugar has clumped in the packet

-The solution: Undo the damage with a slice of bread
+Solution: undo the damage with a slice of bread

 If your brown sugar has clumped into pieces, place a piece of soft white bread in the packet and the sugar will break back down into sandy granules in a few hours.
 To stop it happening again, make sure the storage space is nice and dry.